Initium Media: Coverage

 Since its launch, Initium Media has been criticized both for being too antagonistic of the Chinese Communist Party and too supportive.
 Apple Daily, a Hong Kong newspaper owned by Jimmy Lai and critical of China's Communist Party rulers, accused Cai of having secret ties to mainland backers and Communist Party general secretary Xi Jinping.
-Some media observers say that The Initium has demonstrated its independence with in-depth reports such as these.
+Some media observers say that Initium Media has demonstrated its independence with in-depth reports such as these.

 2020 raid

 On 10 August 2020, the Hong Kong offices of Apple Daily were searched by over 200 national security officers in a large-scale police raid, following Lai's arrest for alleged violations of the recently implemented national security law.

 Journalists interviewed 7 reporters from AppleDaily that night and concluded up an article for restoring the experiences and thoughts of the reporters that day when they saw the company was searched by great number of polices and alleging violations of the national security law.